Study Medicine in the UK

 What is the Tuition Fee?

-The tuition fee for full-time international students ying the MBBS Medicine in 2019/20 is £38,000 for the first year of study, to increase each year in line with UK Retail Price Index.
+The tuition fee for full-time international students studying the MBBS Medicine is £48,000 for the first year of study, to increase each year in line with UK Retail Price Index.
 For the most up-to-date fees, please visit UCLan’s website.

 What are the Placement Opportunities?